zuo-ls/cls-unbias/README.md

 This demo runs the toy experiments that quickly validates the paper's conclusions on a single CPU.
 The code is adaptable to other datasets.

 ## How to run the experiment?
-Simply run:
+Simply run
 ```bash
 python main.py
 ```
-The code will sweep the conf
+will be able to get all results of the toy experiments presented in the paper.

 ## Dependencies
 Install dependencies: